laneygoldman/Math-of-Big-Data/README.md

 # Mathematics of Big Data

-Classifying ASD using rs-fMRI data for the class [Mathematics of Big Data](https://math189bigdata.github.io/)
+Classifying ASD with rs-fMRI data for the class [Mathematics of Big Data](https://math189bigdata.github.io/)

 ## Dataset